RealWagmi/anon-integration-guide/projects/bybit/README.md

 - TO DO: Set a TP @ 200,000 USDT to sell 1 BTC
 - TO DO: Set a SL @ 50,000 USDT to sell 1 BTC

-Please note that it is not currently possible to set simultaneous TP/SL orders in isolation, without an entry (that is, it is not possible to send an OCO order).
-If you ask to set TP/SL orders, they will be created as separate orders:
+Please note that Bybit APIs do not to allow to place simultaneous spot TP/SL orders in isolation, without an entry (that is, it is not possible to send an OCO order via API).
+You can achieve something similar by sending two conditional orders, see

-- Set a 10% TP and a 10% SL to sell 1 BTC for USDT
+- Place a conditional order to sell 1 BTC at 100,000 USDT, and 1 BTC at 150,000 USDT

 ### Spot - Trailing stop orders